Retail packaging managers' clear garment bags sample guide

 The fastest sample decisions usually come from the best input, not the fastest supplier.

 For programs that extend beyond garment bags, the same process helps across Custom Packaging Products such as shipper cartons, retail cartons, and inserts.
 A disciplined approval process keeps the full packaging system cleaner.
+You can also compare specifications against our retail packaging QA checklist before you lock production.

 Next Steps After Sample Approval